Almost everyone knows that for the majority of jobs, you need a clean criminal history.

 Carpenters work with wood to create various items like doors, window frames, and not only.

-You’ll need training and become licensed, but make sure to check your area’s regulations related to this occupation.
+You’ll need training to become licensed, but make sure to check your area’s regulations related to this occupation.

 Just like with the previous job, many companies in this industry are run by ex-convicts, so you have a pretty high chance of getting hired.